Burtorustum/ACSL-2018/README.md

 # ACSL-2018
-A repository for holding the solutions to the ACSL 2017-2018 problems.
+A repository for holding the solutions to the ACSL 2017-2018 contest problems.